aaixn/chat.r-back/README.md

 ## Project Description
 ---
 Chat.r is a live chat web application where users can add friends, see when their friends are active, and chat live with them.
+Chat.r utilizes bcrypt to hash passwords to keep passwords secure.
+It also utilizes JSON Web Tokens for stateless authentication.
+Chat.r also enables low-latency, bidirectional and event-based communication between the client and server through the usage of Socket.IO.

 ## Technologies
 ---